Jeanneau Leader 46

 It is thought-provoking that the European builder provides dedicated life-raft storage on the aft deck, a CE safety requirement for those going more than six miles offshore.
 Most American cruising families never consider a life raft as necessary and instead, they opt to use the RIB dinghy as a safety platform.
 That’s okay if you can launch the RIB and get into it across a broad range of weather conditions.

-The nicest option, in my opinion, was a glass aft bulkhead with a large central panel that swung upward using a hidden, electrically-powered mechanism—a nice bit of design work that transforms the usual sundeck on an express cruiser to an upper salon.
+The nicest option on the Jeanneau Leader 46, in my opinion, was a glass aft bulkhead with a large central panel that swung upward using a hidden, electrically-powered mechanism—a nice bit of design work that transforms the usual sundeck on an express cruiser to an upper salon.
 Locked in place and with the starboard side door opened and latched inward, the aft bulkhead virtually disappears and serves to bring the outdoor and indoor spaces together.
 An optional canvas piece extends sun protection for the entire aft deck seating area.

 Stepping into the upper salon, a large, beautifully upholstered, contemporary-styled, C-shaped seating and dining area is to port, and an outdoor galley is to starboard.
 It is noteworthy that this area is on one level continuous with the aft deck stretching all the way to the cabin entrance.
 To ensure that guests seated here have great views all around, the seating is slightly raised up.
 The same concept applies to the copilot and helm seating areas for longer, clearer views forward—albeit they are raised somewhat higher.
 The forward half of the upper salon can be bathed in sunlight and fresh air with an optional electrically actuated sunroof.
 Two sliding windows also promote cross breezes.

-The copilot seating area is cleverly arranged for multiple uses and offers an aft-facing lounge-style seat outboard and a forward-facing, two-person bench.
+The copilot seating area on the Jeanneau Leader 46 is cleverly arranged for multiple uses and offers an aft-facing lounge-style seat outboard and a forward-facing, two-person bench.
 Pull the spare cushion from its dedicated storage slot below and drop it into place, and the seating transforms into an inside sunpad, shaded or lit according to the position of the sunroof and also well protected by the windshield.